How To Change Hostname In Ubuntu Without Restart

 - /etc/hostname is a simple one-line file, change the name to whatever you want.

-- /etc/hosts maps IP addresses to host names, change the name in the second line and make it SAME to the name in /etc/hostname.
+- /etc/hosts map IP addresses to hostnames, change the name in the second line and make it SAME to the name in /etc/hostname.

 Without restarting your machine, just run the command below to restart the hostname service to apply changes:

 There is also hostnamectl command with the set-hostname flag, which will alter the pretty, the static, and the transient hostname alike:

 Problem: After changing the hostname in Ubuntu, gedit and other graphical apps use X11/Mir protocol won’t launch from the terminal via,